West Virginia Month-to-Month Lease Agreement

 Eviction in West Virginia Month-to-Month Rentals

-West Virginia tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+West Virginia tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in West Virginia typically take around one to three months.

 For more information on the eviction process in West Virginia, click here.